On this page

 Context and workflow

-Processing times for the PR Application depend on the case type and current workload.
-Always consult the official ISA processing time tool for the most accurate information, as mentioned in the Certificate of Eligibility Application guide.
+#Processing time for PR Application varies by case type and current workload — always check the official ISA processing time tool, as described in the Certificate of Eligibility Application guide.

 Why this matters